Uber Lost $1 Billion In 1st Quarter, Hopes Profit-Slashing Price Cuts Ease Up Soon

 "The competition is going to be more healthy," he said.
 "It's going to be based on brand and product and technology, which we think is the right way to compete, versus throwing money at the problem."

-He also acknowledged that Uber has faced headwinds in the U.S. due in part to the tremendous damage to the brand over the last few years — marked by sexual harassment allegations, reports of illegal business practices, data breaches and other scandals.
+He also acknowledged that Uber has faced headwinds in the U.S. due in part to the tremendous damage to the brand over the past few years — marked by sexual harassment allegations, reports of illegal business practices, data breaches and other scandals.